The Brexit ending: deal, no deal, or no divorce?

 It is still unclear when parliament will vote on her deal but Tuesday is most widely expected.

-To succeed, May must win over at least 75 lawmakers: dozens of rebels in her Conservative Party, some Labour lawmakers, and the Northern Irish Democratic Unionist Party (DUP), which props up her minority government.
+To succeed, May must win over at least 75 MPs: dozens of rebels in her Conservative Party, some Labour MPs, and the Northern Irish Democratic Unionist Party (DUP), which props up her minority government.

-If May hoped a televised address on Wednesday would persuade wavering lawmakers to support her, it appears to have backfired, alienating the people she must win over.
+If May hoped a televised address on Wednesday would persuade wavering MPs to support her, it appears to have backfired, alienating the people she must win over.

-As of Thursday, it appeared unlikely that May’s deal will pass next week, though the prospect of no deal may swing more lawmakers behind her.
+As of Thursday, it appeared unlikely that May’s deal will pass next week, though the prospect of no deal may swing more MPs behind her.

 When the other 27 leaders of the EU conferred on Thursday they felt even less convinced than before that she will pass the deal, officials told Reuters.